Run Norwich

 Run Norwich is an annual road running event over 10 kilometres (6.2 miles) held in Norwich, United Kingdom.
 Established in 2015 by Norwich City Community Sports Foundation, the race goes through Norwich's city centre, and passes landmarks such as Carrow Road, Norwich Cathedral, and Norwich Castle.

 In 2019, over 6,200 participants started the race, with Logan Smith and Iona Lake of City of Norwich Athletics Club claiming victories in 31:41 and 36:23 respectively.

 Following a three-year hiatus due to the COVID-19 pandemic in Europe, Run Norwich returned to the city on Sunday 23 October 2022, attracting over 6,200 participants.

-2024's edition of the race, held on Sunday 8th September 2024, had 6,941 finishers, with two new race records set at the front by Jonathan Escalante-Phillips and Holly Archer, respectively.
+2026's edition of the race, held on Sunday 6th September 2026, had 8,042 finishers, with two new race records set at the front by Jonathan Escalante-Phillips and Daisy Glover, respectively.